Yurlungur/algorithms-and-data-structures-practice/README.md

 Author: Jonah Miller (jonah.maxwell.miller@gmail.com)

 Just a few example algorithms and data structures with tests.
+Do not use these as a real library.
+They're not optimized for Python and they're terribly slow!
+Feel free, however, to use them as reference implementations for yourself or for educational purposes.

 # Install and Run Tests